Vozikis/MechanisticNN/README.md

     - A merged plot showing all trajectories in one graph for better visualization.

 - **Videos**:
-  - The `Videos` folder in the base directory contains experiment videos corresponding to the different physical phenomena.
+  - The `Videos` needs to be included and are not part of the repository